 The Best Massachusetts Homeowners Insurance Companies

 Massachusetts has seen some nasty winters, resulting in heavy snow- and water-related damage to homes.
-On top of that, about 55% of the state's property is at risk for hurricane exposure — including around $511 billion worth of residential property.
+On top of that, there’s always the risk of hurricanes.
+As of the 2017 season, the Bay State’s been hit by 10 hurricanes, two of which were Category 3s.
 With so many risk factors at play, insurance companies aren’t always eager to start selling coverage here.

-All this adds up to a unique homeowners insurance market in Massachusetts.
-National companies that are popular elsewhere (like State Farm, Farmers, or Nationwide) don’t write policies here, preferring to hedge their bets in safer areas.
+All of this adds up to a unique homeowners insurance market in Massachusetts.
+National companies that are popular elsewhere (like State Farm, Farmers, or Nationwide) don’t write policies here, preferring to open up shop in safer areas.
 This is why Massachusetts’ biggest providers are names you may be less familiar with, like MAPFRE, Chubb, or Arbella.

 Homeowners insurance is also more heavily regulated in Massachusetts than in other states.
 The result?
-Instead of listing coverage and offering quotes online, as they would elsewhere, providers in Massachusetts rely almost exclusively on agents to inform their customers.
+Instead of listing coverage and offering quotes online as most other companies do, providers in Massachusetts rely almost exclusively on agents to inform customers.
 Instead of comparison shopping and checking prices online, homeowners should expect to work with an independent agent to learn about their options and find the best policy.

-How We Found the Best Homeowners Insurance in Massachusetts
+How We Found the Best Massachusetts Homeowners Insurance Companies

-We took an in-depth look at the state’s five biggest providers by market share.
-Working with the methodology from our national review of the Best Homeowners Insurance, we rated each company on its reliability, quality of service, and coverage options.
+We took an in-depth look at the state’s six biggest providers by market share.
+Working with the methodology from our review of the best nationwide homeowners insurance providers, we rated each company on its reliability, quality of service, and coverage options.

 Since most of the big-name providers in Massachusetts don’t offer quotes online — instead operating through independent agents — we weren’t able to venture into price comparisons.
 Your best bet is to find out which companies offer the coverage you need, then request personalized quotes to see who can offer you the best deal on your homeowners insurance.